Red Hen Publications

 • • • •

 As to the now clearly inaccurate statements made by Lupin which inspired this line of reasoning; first, from the “meta” standpoint, I believed that this might be an indication of a minor shift in intention on the part of the author.
-Rowling hammered out her original outline for the series nearly a decade earlier, and the basic outline had not changed.
+Rowling had hammered out her original outline for the series nearly a decade earlier, and the basic outline had not changed.
 But much of the “infill” between the headings and subheadings probably had, and I thought that this was one of the things that did.
 She may have originally intended that 11 years for some purpose.
 But she had either never been able to fit the rest of that piece of background into the story, or at some point during the 3-year summer, she modified the backstory for some reason of her own, leaving it dangling, and we were left just having to deal with it.
 Consequently, for the purposes of trying to re-establish some level of internal continuity, we now need to ask whether Lupin’s statements are mere colloquial sloppiness, deliberate obfuscation, or an honest misunderstanding.

 The first is possible, certainly, although it would be disappointing.
 No one but the “Remus Lupin is Ever-So-Evil” crowd can see anything clearly to be gained by the second possibility.
 But, there is some reason to suspect that the third reading could be the case.
 It is entirely understandable that Remus’s parents had assumed that after contracting lycanthropy he would be barred from attending Hogwarts and only learned differently when they responded to his Hogwarts letter with their regrets explaining why he would not be attending.
 And rightfully concluding that such a concession would not have been made under Headmaster Dippett.

-It is also not impossible that whatever the purpose of Albus’s “experiment” in the education a juvenile victim of lycanthropy might have been, it probably wasn’t something that only occurred to him when he was informed that there was one after the Hogwarts letters for the incoming class of 1971 went out.
+It is also not impossible that whatever the purpose of Albus’s “experiment” in the education a juvenile victim of lycanthropy might have been, it wasn’t something that only occurred to him when he was informed that there was one after the Hogwarts letters for the incoming class of 1971 went out.
 If I am correct that the experiment was set up in response to the activities of Fenrir Greyback, and his alleged aims — which in retrospect must have been given some degree of publicity at the time, and were causing something of a stir — Albus might have devised his campaign to combat this particular threat, and gone looking for such a child.
 Possibly well in advance of the year the child would be scheduled to begin attendance.
 That Remus was a werewolf does not appear to have been general public knowledge, but if there had been a report in the Prophet of a werewolf attack on a child, even if the child’s name was not publicized, Albus would have been able to follow whatever information there was in order to determine who that child was.

 And to contact the child’s parents about the opportunity to take part in this experiment.
 Remus might well have been told that arrangements had been specifically made for him, well before he was old enough to be receiving a Hogwarts letter.